educc/real-state-finder/README.md

-Find data from:
+# What it is
+A really simple scraping tool to extract data from a web page that contains real state data.

-# NexoInmobiliario
+# HOW TO RUN
-View source from this page and look for these variable 'search_data'.
+- Step 1: View source from this page and look for these variable 'search_data'.

 https://nexoinmobiliario.pe/busqueda/venta-de-departamentos-en-lima-lima-1501

-# HOW TO RUN
+- Step 2: Paste as json in the "data/search_data.json" file.
-- ```scala-cli run .`
+- Step 3: run in the console ```scala-cli run .`